johnwvin/DNS-and-DDNS-Complete-Self-Hosted-DNS-Setup/README.md

 ### Cloudflare Origin Certificate Method:

 This is the most useful method if you are only concerned with your certificate being valid and trusted by Cloudflare's servers.
 You must get an origin certificate and private key as a pair to create the required .pfx file for Technitium.
-This is available at cloudflare under 'SSL/TLS settings > origin certificate', click create certificate, use defaults except make sure you specify the correct domain in the creation process. this will give you a certificate and private key. save the certificate as a .pem file and the private key as a .key file on your computer as a backup.
+This is available at Cloudflare's website under 'SSL/TLS settings > origin certificate'.
+Click create certificate, use defaults except make sure you specify the correct domain in the creation process. this will give you a certificate and private key. save the certificate as a .pem file and the private key as a .key file on your computer as a backup.

 once you have the certificate.pem and private.key, put them into a directory on your DNS server's machine and generate the .pfx token:
 ```